Our Biggest Healing Hold-Up

 so far has he removed our transgressions from us.”

-Our minds may know this, but it’s time for our emotions to catch up – because we’ve got a lot of forgiving to do, ourselves and others.
+Our minds may know this, but our emotions need to catch up – because we’ve got a lot of forgiving to do, of ourselves and others.
 Enough “sliding.”
-I don’t want us to waste another day!
+Let’s do the work of breaking out of our comfort zones, processing deeper, and letting go of the old things that hold us back so we can fully accept God’s complete forgiveness – and in turn, forgive others.

 To listen to the inspiring story of healing through forgiveness from author and speaker Sharon Jaynes in her interview with Susie Larson, click HERE.
 It’s a little long at 50 minutes – I listened over an extended walk.
 IT WAS WORTH IT!